WeiChienHsu/DynamoDB_Note/README.md

 - For example, the Java Transaction Library for DynamoDB creates 7N+4 additional writes for every write operation.
 This is partly because the library holds metadata to manage the transactions to ensure that it’s consistent and can be rolled back before commit.

+---

 ### DynamoDB Streams

-You can use DynamoDB Streams to address all these use cases.
-DynamoDB Streams is a powerful service that you can combine with other AWS services to solve many similar problems.
-When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
-Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in near real time.
+- DynamoDB Streams is a powerful service that you can combine with other AWS services to solve many similar problems.

+- When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.

+- Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in `near real time`.

-AWS maintains separate endpoints for DynamoDB and DynamoDB Streams.
-To work with database tables and indexes, your application must access a DynamoDB endpoint.
-To read and process DynamoDB Streams records, your application must access a DynamoDB Streams endpoint in the same Region.
+- AWS maintains `separate endpoints for DynamoDB and DynamoDB Streams`.

+- To work with database tables and indexes, your application must access a DynamoDB endpoint.

+- To read and process DynamoDB Streams records, your application must `access a DynamoDB Streams endpoint in the same Region`.

 ---

+### DynamoDB Streams Use Cases

+An application in one AWS region modifies the data in a DynamoDB table.
+A second application in another AWS region reads these data modifications and writes the data to another table, creating a replica that stays in sync with the original table.

+A popular mobile app modifies data in a DynamoDB table, at the rate of thousands of updates per second.
+Another application captures and stores data about these updates, providing near real time usage metrics for the mobile app.

+A global multi-player game has a multi-master topology, storing data in multiple AWS regions.
+Each master stays in sync by consuming and replaying the changes that occur in the remote regions.

+An application automatically sends notifications to the mobile devices of all friends in a group as soon as one friend uploads a new picture.

+A new customer adds data to a DynamoDB table.
+This event invokes another application that sends a welcome email to the new customer.

+---

+### Enabling a Stream

+- You can enable a stream on a new table when you create it.

+- You can also enable or disable a stream on an existing table, or change the settings of a stream.

+- DynamoDB Streams operates asynchronously, so there is no performance impact on a table if you enable a stream.

+---

+### DynamoDB + DynamoDB Stream + Lambda + Firehose + S3 Use Case

+`Use case`: Suppose that there is a business requirement to store all the invoice transactions for up to 7 years for compliance or audit requirements.
+Also, the users should be able to run ad hoc queries on this data.

+#### ETL Solution

+1. DynamoDB is ideal for storing real-time (hot) data that is frequently accessed.

+2. After a while, depending on a use case, the data isn’t hot any more, and it’s typically archived in storage systems like Amazon S3.

+3. You can design a solution for this using Amazon Kinesis Firehose and S3.

+> Use Lambda or a KCL application to read the DynamoDB stream, and write the data using Kinesis Firehose by calling the `PutRecord` or `PutRecordBatch`

+4. Kinesis Firehose is a managed service that you can use to load the stream data into Amazon S3, Amazon Redshift, or Amazon Elasticsearch Service through simple API calls.

+> Amazon Kinesis Firehose batches the data and stores it in S3 based on either buffer size (1–128 MB) or buffer interval (60–900 seconds).
+The criterion that is met first `triggers the data delivery to Amazon S3`.

+5. It can also batch, compress, and encrypt the data before loading it, which minimizes the amount of storage used at the destination and increases security.